shrinerb/shrine-cloudinary/README.md

 Provides [Cloudinary] storage for [Shrine].

-Cloudinary provides storage and advanced processing for images and videos, both on-demand and on upload, and an HTML widget for direct uploads.
+Cloudinary provides storage and advanced processing for images and videos, both on-demand and on upload, automatic and intelligent responsive breakpoints, and an HTML widget for direct uploads.

 ## Installation